hasura/learn-graphql/tutorials/graphql/intro-graphql/tutorial-site/content/graphql-queries.md

 ---
 title: Queries - Fetching data
 metaTitle: "GraphQL Queries to fetch data | GraphQL Tutorial"
 metaDescription: "Try out GraphQL Query using GraphiQL.
-A GraphQL query example with parameters, arguments and variables to fetch data dynamically"
+Simple and nested GraphQL query examples with parameters, arguments and variables to fetch data dynamically"
 ---

-## What Is a GraphQL Query? {#what-is-a-graphql-query}
+## What is a GraphQL Query? {#what-is-a-graphql-query}

 In GraphQL, you fetch data with the help of queries.
 A query is a GraphQL Operation that allows you to retrieve specific data from the server.